0xBRM/local-load-continued/README.md

 * Loading pages slightly faster, a direct consequence of saving bandwidth.

 #### Compatibility
+###### Other addons:
+If the JavaScript framework comes from a domain that uMatrix/NoScript/Policeman would block, then the request would not even be made and local load would not replace the script.
+If the domain is allowed by any of the above addons, then local load will work as intended.
+###### Firefox:
 Supports Firefox/Firefox-based browsers [4.* - current].

 #### Benchmarks